Julius Wandera Maganda: Political career

-In 2011, Wanderantered Ugandan elective politics by successfully contesting the Samia Bugwe County South parliamentary Constituency as an independent candidate.
+In 2011, Wandera entered Ugandan elective politics by successfully contesting the Samia Bugwe County South parliamentary Constituency as an independent candidate.
 He was re-elected in 2016 member of parliament in the 10th parliament (2016 to 2021) on the ruling National Resistance Movement political party ticket.
 He was appointed as the State Minister of the East African Community Affairs that same year.
+In the 2026 general elections, he defeated the incumbent Member of Parliament for Samia- Bugwe South Godfrey Were Odero with 13,897 votes against 9,534 votes.
+In May 2026, he was appointed as the Minister of State for Works and Transport(Transport) replacing Fred Byamukama.

 Other consideration

 In his capacity as the State Minister responsible for the East African Community, he qualifies to serve as an ex-officio member of the East African Legislative Assembly.
 He was duly sworn in on 31 August 2016.